LukeShortCloud/rootpages/markdown/ansible.md

 All options:

-* allow_uplicates = Allow a role ot be used more than once.
+* allow_duplicates = Allow a role to be used more than once.
 Default: True.
 * defaults_from = A default variable file to load from the role's "default" directory.
 * **name** = The name of the role to import.
 * private = All of the "default" an "vars" variables in the role are private and not accessible via the rest of the Playbook.
 * tasks_from = A task file to load from the role's "tasks" directory.
-* vars_from = A vaiables file to load from the role's "vars" directory.
+* vars_from = A variables file to load from the role's "vars" directory.

 Syntax: